 Many of our families have questions about how to protect themselves and their loved ones in light of coronavirus (COVID-19).
 As healthcare provider’s our goal is awareness and education as opposed to fear.

 This is also our window of opportunity to contain the community spread.
 We have taken extra precautions as for limiting our own exposure and that of our families by practicing social distancing, not working while ill, using PPE, along with cleaning and disinfecting each clinic room after all visits.

-Preserving our healthcare system functioning is paramount so that our staff can continue to care for our mamas and babies during this time period.
-As always, we are here to provide support and services to our families and will continue to do so with a heightened awareness of protecting our mamas and newborns as we move through the unfolding of the COVID-19 global pandemic.
+Preserving our healthcare system functioning is paramount so that our staff can continue to care for our families during this time period.
+As always, we are here to provide support, services and education to our families and will continue to do so with a heightened awareness of protecting our community as we move through the unfolding of the COVID-19 global pandemic.

 - Have you had a fever in the last 72 hours?

 - Are you experiencing any acute respiratory illness symptoms : cough, difficulty breathing?

 - Have you had close contact in the last 14 days with a suspected or confirmed COVID-19 case?

 - If you have a mask please wear to protect yourself and those you see

 Please call our 24/7 midwife number 720.485.3958 with any urgent concerns or symptoms and we will guide you on the need to be tested for COVID-19.

 - Limit the number of people that come to in person appointments